mrlegendre/Joint_savings_account/README.md

 # Joint_savings_account
 ![](/Images/20-5-challenge-image.png)

-This repository automates the creation of joint savings accounts on the Ethereum blockchain.
-A Solidity smart contract is created that accepts two user addresses.
+This repository automates the creation of joint savings accounts on the Ethereum blockchain using Remix IDE.
+A Solidity smart contract in the main repository "joint_savings.sol" is created that accepts two user addresses.
 These addresses will be able to control a joint savings account.

 Instructions
 This Smart Contract Joint Savings account are divided into the following sections: